 - Bill you for using our products or services, or to take the appropriate amount of credit from you

 - Respond to any questions or concerns you may have about using our network, products or services

-- Let you know about other companies' products and services (including offers and discounts we’ve specially negotiated for our customers) we think may interest you, if you’ve chosen to receive this information
+- Let you know about other companies' products and services we think may interest you (including offers and discounts we’ve specially negotiated for our customers)

 - Protect our network and manage the volume of calls, texts and other use of our network.
 For example, we identify peak periods of use so we can try and ensure the network can handle the volume at those times